rscalderon/rscalderon/README.md

-## 👋 Welcome!
+## 👋 Hi there!

-### Building across the stack 🏗️
+### I build software products 🏗️

-- 👷 Recently built and maintained products and tools for clients in the healthcare, consumer goods, and Edtech industries.
+- 👷 Recently built and maintained products and tools for clients in the 🏥 healthcare, 🛍️ consumer goods, and 🧑‍🏫 Edtech industries.
-  - Some of them include a GenAI/LLM-powered Helpdesk, a project management tool, a mobile iOS and Android telehealth app, an RBAC Admin Dashboard, and a public site with 200k+ active users
+  - These include a GenAI/LLM-powered Helpdesk, an iOS and Android telehealth product, an RBAC Admin Dashboard, and a public site with 200k+ active users
 - 🔐 Before that, I built ShieldQL, an open-source JavaScript library that secures GraphQL APIs.
 - 🕴️ Also gave talks on AWS, React Error Boundaries, and Design Patterns in Typescript.
-- Before all of that, I was the Chief of Staff to the CEO at the largest yogurt manufacturer in Central America, a management consultant at EY-Parthenon, 🕴️ and a Golden Bear at UC Berkeley 🐻
+- 👶 Before all that, I was the Chief of Staff to the CEO at the largest yogurt manufacturer in Central America 🥛, a management consultant at EY-Parthenon 💼, and a Golden Bear at UC Berkeley 🐻

 #### 📫 How to reach me: email samourcalderon@gmail.com or add me on [LinkedIn](https://www.linkedin.com/in/rodrigosamourcalderon/)